Saturday, 28 June 2008

 Well, thanks for that, Dad, I murmured as the first tears stung my eyes.

-He probably never doubted for a moment I would."
+My gay godfather probably never doubted I would."

 ©www.latelygay.com Image courtesy of Steve Walker Art